This post may contain affiliate links. Please read our disclosure policy.

 See the recipe card for full information on ingredients and quantities.

-Variations for New York Times Chocolate Chip Cookies
+Variations on This New York Times Chocolate Chip Cookies

 Professional Tips